 From the Northern Hemisphere, you’ll be looking south during the evening hours for this star pattern.
 From the Southern Hemisphere, look for the Teapot to climb high overhead around mid-to-late evening.

 If you’re blessed with a dark sky, finding all this will be easy.
 In a dark sky, you’ll see a broad boulevard of stars – the edgewise view into our own Milky Way galaxy – which broadens and brightens in the direction of the galaxy’s center.

-Don’t know Saturn and don’t have a dark sky?
+Don’t know the planets and don’t have a dark sky?
 The chart below via AstroBob expands the view to include the constellation Scorpius, which is relatively bright and easy to spot for its curved Scorpion’s Tail.
 Sagittarius the Archer – and its Teapot asterism – is next door to Scorpius on the sky’s dome.

 We can’t really see the galactic center.
 It’s heavily veiled by intervening stars, star clusters and nebulae (vast clouds of gas and dust).
 The center of our Milky Way looms some 26,000 light-years away.
 But we can gaze toward this direction in space, and – if your sky is dark enough – it’s a sight to behold!

 By the way, the Teapot makes up the western half of the constellation Sagittarius the Archer.
 Modern eyes have an easier time envisioning a teapot than an Archer with a drawn-out bow.
 See the sky chart of Sagittarius below.